telerik/xaml-docs/controls/radgridview/events/selection-events.md

 {{endregion}}

-The __SelectionChangingEventArgs__ exposes the following specific properties:__AddedItems__ - a collection of the item(s) that has/have been added to the selection.__RemovedItems__ - a collection of the item(s) that has/have been removed from the selection.__IsCancelable__ - gets a value that indicates whether the event is cancelable.__Cancel__ - a boolean property that enables canceling the selection.
+__SelectionChangingEventArgs__ exposes the following specific properties:__AddedItems__ - a collection of the item(s) that has/have been added to the selection.__RemovedItems__ - a collection of the item(s) that has/have been removed from the selection.__IsCancelable__ - gets a value that indicates whether the event is cancelable.__Cancel__ - a boolean property that enables canceling the selection.

 ## SelectionChanged event